 This philosophy comprises an astonishing intellectual enterprise: a minute and ongoing investigation of the nature of power in society.
 Foucault’s analyses of this power as it manifests itself in society, schools, hospitals, factories, homes, families, and other forms of organized society are brought together in The Foucault Reader to create an overview of this theme and of the broad social and political vision that underlies it.

-Michel Foucault was born in Poitiers, France, in 1926.
-He lecturerd in universities throughout the world; served as director at the Institut Francais in Hamburg, Germany and at the Institut de Philosophi at the Faculte des Lettres in the University… More about Michel Foucault
+Michel Foucault, one of the leading philosophical thinkers of the 20th century, was born in Poitiers, France, in 1926.
+He lectured in universities throughout the world; served as director at the Institut Français in Hamburg, Germany and at the Institut de Philosophie… More about Michel Foucault